 God yacaph life to our marah by sending the King of Kings.

-God is redeeming us from our rebellion and bitterness.
+You see, God is redeeming us from our rebellion and bitterness.

 by Mary Kane